Ajpantuso/homelab-pki/README.md

 # TODO

-- Add Certificate for `vault`
+- Issue new cert for gtw-001
-  - May require some self-bootstrapping + cert-manager
 - Add Admin Group
 - Add User with Admin access